 We recommend setting up a backconnect proxy in the SwitchyOmega browser extension.
-It is supported on Firefox as well as Chrome and other browsers derived from it.
+It's supported on Firefox as well as Chrome and other browsers derived from it.

 Please refer to our SwitchyOmega setup guide to install the extension.

 The FoxyProxy extension supports this functionality as well.
-Setup guide
+Find the setup guide.

 We are skipping to the Step 3 of the SwitchyOmega setup guide.

 In this example, we are going to create a profile for a 30 minute sticky proxy that is going to return IPs from Nashville, TN, United States.

 Set the Protocol to HTTP.
 When using backconnect, the server will always be

 gate.smartproxy.com, and the port will always be